 One-to-one sessions are on a sliding scale, please contact me for more info.

-I will be restarting my seasonally-based classes on Fridays 9.15-10.30am in the autumn of 2023.
+I will be restarting my seasonally-based classes on Fridays 9.15-10.30am in the winter of 2023.
 To arrange a one-to-one session please get in touch using the contact form below.

 One-to-one sessions (sliding scale) : contact me to arrange a private session at a time that works for you.

 I have a tendency to turn to caffeine/chocolate to combat tiredness, and an unexpected benefit of Zoe’s Friday morning Qigong sessions is feeling more naturally energised.
 I also feel more accepting of my state – and less inclined to use stimulants to change it.